Tobruk Memorial Baths: Heritage listing

 Tobruk Memorial Baths was listed on the Queensland Heritage Register on 13 January 1995 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Tobruk Memorial Baths, constructed over the period 1941–50, are significant as Australia's most substantial public memorial to the Australians who fought and died during the Siege of Tobruk (Tubruq), a coastal town on the edge of the Libyan desert, from 9 April to 13 December 1941.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Tobruk Memorial Baths is an example of a number of swimming pool complexes built in Queensland in the late 1940s and 1950s to commemorate the sacrifices made by those who served in the Second World War.

 The place is important because of its aesthetic significance.

 Tobruk Memorial Baths are a fine example of civic design, and incorporate motifs relating to swimming and the sea in the etched glass of the entrance doors.
 Tobruk Memorial Baths are situated adjacent to Anzac Memorial Park and The Strand.
 The baths and grounds contribute strongly to the aesthetic quality of the area through the distinctive architectural style of the entrance pavilion and the attractive landscaped setting.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-Tobruk Memorial Baths are significant for their close association with Australia's preparation for the 1956 and 1960 Olympic Games, being the winter training venue for some of our most successful gold medallists, including Dawn Fraser and John and Ilsa Konrads, who raised the status and popularity of swimming as a competitive sport in Australia.
+The Tobruk Memorial Baths are historically significant due to their association with Australia's preparation for the 1956 and 1960 Olympic Games.
+The facility served as the winter training venue for prominent Australian Olympic gold medallists, including Dawn Fraser and John and Ilsa Konrads, who contributed to the increased status and popularity of competitive swimming within the country.